 Regeneron is a biopharmaceutical company that researches and develops drugs and has produced seven FDA-approved treatments.
 The company focuses on eye diseases, allergic and inflammatory diseases, cancer, cardiovascular and metabolic diseases, infectious diseases, pain and rare diseases.
-Regeneron’s first quarter earnings reflected a rise in net income to $624.6 million from last year’s $461.1 million, revenue rose 33% to $1.83 billion, and shares surged 44% for the year – making it the best performing stock in the S&P 500 index for the period.
+Regeneron’s first quarter earnings reflected a rise in net income to $624.6 million from last year’s $461.1 million, revenue rose 33% for the year – making it the best performing stock in the S&P 500 index for the period.
 Testing and scale up manufacturing of its REGN-COV2 antibody “cocktail” treatment for the prevention and treatment of COVID-19 is planned to start in June, with the goal of having hundreds of thousands of doses available by the end of August 2020.

 Samsung Biologics Co., Ltd